 The New Normal: Cyber Attacks in #Fintech

-By: Shane Kim and Jason Tagler
+By: Jason Tagler

 Cyberattacks have been in the news all too often in the last year: Millions of shoppers’ credit card information stolen from Target, the cybertheft of millions of social security numbers from the federal government’s computer system.
 News agencies are beginning to refer to data breaches as “commonplace.”

 The Federal Bureau of Investigation and most cybersecurity experts warn large companies that they should not be asking themselves “if” they will be hacked, but “when.”
 Faced with the near certainty of a potential breach, what should leaders do?
 According to Ruston Miles, Chief Innovation Officer of Bluefin Payment Systems, a Camden Partners portfolio company, companies have two choices: “Defend the Fort, or Devalue the Data.”